nsls-ii-forge/docs/source/creating_packages.rst

 must be placed in ``~/src/nsls-ii-forge/sixtools`` directory).

 ``~/src/nsls-ii-forge/<package-name>-feedstock`` -
-the directory that contains the feedstock repository, which is uploaded to **nsls-ii-forge**.
-The directory is created by conda-smithy as part of feedstock initalization.
+a directory that contains the feedstock repository, which is uploaded to the corresponding repository in the **nsls-ii-forge** GitHub organization.
+The directory is created by **conda-smithy** as a part of feedstock initialization.

 ==================================
 Set up the development environment